verjo-lab/deeplearning_microexon/README.md

 A Jupyter notebook file containing the steps to train the CNN and save the model.
 Some steps can be modified to generate new species models.
-This file also contains the procedure to create the synthetic mutational microexons screening.
+This file also contains the procedure to create the synthetic mutational microexons screening (PositionScore).